MatthewBayfield/eventabase/README.md

                     <li>The host should be able to rank users by their participant rating, as well as view the profiles of other users. <strong>(3)</strong></li>
                     <li>A user needs a way of reporting issues with another user, a review, or an issue with their account. <strong>(3)</strong></li>
                     <li>A user has a favourite user list or friends list, and a way of adding, removing users to this list. <strong>(1)</strong></li>
-                    <li>A user should receive notifications both on the site and or by email: when new events/activites of interest to them are posted; when a user registers their interest in their activity/event. <strong>(3)</strong></li>
+                    <li>A user should receive notifications both on the site and or by email: when new events/activites of interest to them are posted; when a user registers their interest in their activity/event; or a reminder to attend an upcoming event/activity. <strong>(3)</strong></li>
                     <li>A user needs a message dashboard to communicate with other users when invited to an attend an event/activity. <strong>(4)</strong></li>
                     <li>Site admins need to be able to create other administrator accounts. <strong>(2)</strong></li>
                     <li>Site admins need to be able to view and delete accounts, remove malicious user reviews, edit database search filters,